Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Evaluation

-The RTT mechanisms benefits more from low data locality exploitation.
+The RTT component of RTC benefits more from low data locality exploitation.
 As we explain in Section~\ref{subsec:simple_alignment}, RTT eliminates refresh overhead when an application accesses its data frequently enough.
 Therefore, low data locality exploitation causes the DRAM to be accessed more frequently and this enables more of the refresh requests to be synchronized with accesses.
-For example, as Figure~\ref{fig:AE100} shows, RTT saves more DRAM energy when locality exploitation reduces from 100\% to 50\% for 2~GB and 4~GB memory capacity.
-RTT reduces DRAM energy less when the memory capacity is increased to 8~GB because large memories require more refresh operations but the access rate of an application remains constant.